ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

  - Any context (e.g., a handle) that identifies the API session with the TEEP Agent.

  - Any context that identifies an HTTP request, if one is outstanding.
 Initially, none exists.

+## Receiving a notification that a Trusted Application is no longer needed

+In some environments, an application installer can determine (e.g., from an application manifest) that a given Trusted Application is no longer needed, such as if the application that previously depended on the TA is uninstalled or updated in a way that removes the dependency.
+In such a case, it will notify a TEEP Broker, where the notification will contain the following:

+ - A unique identifier of the TA

+ - Optionally, any requirements that may affect the choice of TEE, if multiple are available to the TEEP Broker.

+When a TEEP Broker receives such a notification, it first identifies in an implementation-dependent way which TEE (if any) is appropriate based on the constraints expressed, as in {{request-ta}}.

+The TEEP/HTTP Client then informs the TEEP Agent in that TEE by invoking an appropriate "UnrequestTA" API that identifies the unneeded TA.
+The TEEP/HTTP Client need not know whether the TEE actually has the TA installed.

+The TEEP Agent will either (a) pass no data back, (b) pass back a TAM URI to connect to, or (c) pass back a message buffer and TAM URI to send it to.
+The TAM URI passed back may or may not be the same as the TAM URI, if any, provided by the TEEP/HTTP Client, depending on the TEEP Agent's configuration.
+If they differ, the TEEP/HTTP Client MUST use the TAM URI passed back.

+Processing then continues as in {{client-start}}.

 ## Getting a message buffer back from a TEEP Agent {#send-msg}